Coping with unexpected change in your blogging business can be a huge challenge.

 An Important Reminder

-To end this episode, I’m going to leave you with another quote, actually a proverb, as a reminder that even it all seems impossible, there can be incredible things waiting up ahead.
+To end this episode on blogger mindset and coping with change, I’m going to leave you with another quote, actually a proverb, as a reminder that even it all seems impossible, there can be incredible things waiting up ahead.

 The proverb goes: